JJ Hooper

-He graduated through the Newcastle United Academy, and played on loan at Darlington 1883 and Workington.
-He joined Northampton Town in July 2013, and featured in only five games as he spent time on loan at Alfreton Town and Farnborough.
-He joined Havant & Waterlooville in June 2014, and had a successful 2014–15 campaign as he helped the club to reach the play-offs.
-He signed a two-year contract with Port Vale in August 2015, before returning on loan to Northampton Town 12 months later.
+Hooper graduated through the Newcastle United Academy and played on loan at Darlington 1883 and Workington.
+He joined Northampton Town in July 2013 and featured in only five games as he spent time on loan at Alfreton Town and Farnborough.
+He joined Havant & Waterlooville in June 2014 and had a successful 2014–15 campaign as he helped the club to reach the play-offs.
+He signed a two-year contract with Port Vale in August 2015 before returning on loan to Northampton Town 12 months later.
 He signed with Grimsby Town in August 2017 and joined Bromley on loan in December 2018.
 After scoring 19 goals in 25 matches for Bromley, he was signed to Wrexham in June 2019.
 He spent the 2020–21 season with Barnet and moved on to South Shields in November 2021.
-He joined Gloucester City in January 2023.
+He joined Gloucester City in January 2023 before moving on to Blyth Spartans six months later.
+He signed with Spennymoor Town in August 2024, and rejoined Blyth Spartans in November.
+He joined Morpeth Town in September 2025.

 Playing career

 Early career

 Born in Greenwich, Hooper began his footballing career at Cray Wanderers Academy.
 He made one first-team appearance for Cray in a London Senior Cup tie in February 2011.
 On 19 August 2011, Hooper signed a two-year scholarship deal with Newcastle United, and scored a hat-trick against Chelsea under-18's the following day.
 On 14 November 2012, Hooper was loaned to Northern League side Darlington 1883.
 He made one appearance for Darlington, where he played in the Northern League Cup.
 A month later, he joined Workington of the Conference North on loan.
 In February 2013, he was released by Newcastle manager Alan Pardew.

-In July 2013, Hooper signed a one-year deal with Northampton Town, after impressing on trial.
+In July 2013, Hooper signed a one-year deal with Northampton Town after impressing on trial.
 On 3 August, he made his debut in the Football League, replacing Danny Emerton late into a 1–0 defeat to York City at Bootham Crescent.
 He joined Conference Premier side Alfreton Town on a one-month loan deal on 28 November 2013.
 He made his debut for Nicky Law's "Reds" in the FA Trophy in a 1–0 defeat to Nuneaton Town at North Street two days later.
 On 14 March 2014, Hooper joined Conference South side Farnborough on loan until the end of the 2013–14 season.
 He scored six goals in 11 games which helped the "Yellows" to avoid relegation.
 He was released by Northampton at the end of the season.

 In June 2014, Hooper signed with Lee Bradbury's Conference South side Havant & Waterlooville.
 The "Hawks" reached the play-offs at the end of the 2014–15 season, losing to Boreham Wood at the semi-final stage.
 He finished the campaign with 13 goals in 37 league games, and he also scored seven further goals in FA Cup qualifying, Hampshire Senior Cup and Portsmouth Senior Cup games.
 He was called up to the England C team in May 2015, but did not win a cap.